quorten/macsehw/README.md

 ## What is currently available?

-Currently, this repository only contains a vector graphics hand trace-over of page 1 of the Macintosh SE Main Logic Board (MLB) schematics.
-Typed text is used for all legible text.
-Since pages 2 and 3 of the MLB schematics are missing and nowhere to be found on the Internet, they will have to be redrawn from the reverse engineered printed circuit board layout.

-Follow this link to [jump to the redrawn schematic](old_artifacts/schems/retrace_se_mlb_p1.svg).
+* Replica RTC based off of an AVR microcontroller

+* Macintosh 128k PAL logic circuits

+* BBU replica work-in-progress

+* [Vector graphics hand
+  traceover](old_artifacts/schems/retrace_se_mlb_p1.svg) of one page of the Macintosh SE schematics

 There are lots of other independent projects with good pieces of information out and about on the Macintosh SE.
 For the time being,